ahmedpopal456/PPP-Picture-Password-Protector-/README.md

 WELCOME TO THE PICTURE PASSWORD PROTECTOR (PPP) !

-This web application, which was designed as a service running on the Google Cloud (GAE), serves as a tool that are meant for users who:
+This web application, which was designed as a service running on the Google Cloud (GAE), serves as a tool that is meant for users who:

 1- Are subscribed to a multitude of password-protected services